-What is the best age to introduce Chinese characters to children?
-There’s no time like the present!
+What is the best time to introduce and teach Chinese characters to children?
 Although kids develop observation and listening/speaking skills before text recognition, early exposure to Chinese characters in a positive and immersive way sets the stage for learning.

 This post is part of a series on teaching kids how to read Chinese: